fenago/spark-scala-examples/lab-guides/Lab_14.md

 Conclusion
 ----------

-In this article, you have learned Spark cache and Persist methods are optimization techniques to save interim computation results and use them subsequently and learned what is the difference between Spark Cache and Persist and finally saw their syntaxes and usages with Scala examples.
+In this lab, you have learned Spark cache and Persist methods are optimization techniques to save interim computation results and use them subsequently and learned what is the difference between Spark Cache and Persist and finally saw their syntaxes and usages with Scala examples.